How to spend a weekend in Argyll

 A Road Trip to Remember

-If you’re traveling by car, you need no more than a long weekend to explore the gorgeous region of Argyll in western Scotland.
+If you’re travelling by car, you need no more than a long weekend to explore the gorgeous region of Argyll in western Scotland.
 You can rent a car in Glasgow, the largest city in Scotland, and drive easily to one of the lovely seaside villages of Argyll.
 The drive is quite smooth, and it’s unlikely that you’d encounter too much traffic on the way.

 Once you’ve rented a car, you would need to drive for a little over two hours to reach the village of Craobh Haven from Glasgow.
 Craobh Haven is a small sailing port and village located on the west coast of Argyll.
 This gorgeous village was designed and built by a group of Glasgow-based architects in 1983.

-You can book one of the many holiday homes Argyll Holidays have to offer - from hot tub lodges, caravan holidays, lodge style accommodation and hotel stays.
+You can book one of the many holiday homes Argyll Holidays have to offer - from hot tub lodges, caravan holidays, lodge-style accommodation and hotel stays.
 Hot tub lodges would be relaxing after a day’s activities to pamper yourself with beautiful and stunning Scottish scenery.
-You may also opt for self-catering lodges with variety of shapes and sizes as well as your budget.
+You may also opt for self-catering lodges with a variety of shapes and sizes as well as your budget.
 Or you can choose to stay in our hotel with a choice of beautiful bedrooms, spa pool, restaurants and more.
 For the authentic Argyll experience, you might want to kick off your holiday weekend with a few pints of ale at the village pub.

 As a tourist destination, Argyll is extremely diverse and versatile.
 Whether you want to explore the local culture and cuisine, or partake in adventurous water sports on the sandy beach, Argyll has something for everyone.
 So you will never fall short of interesting things to do, while on this road trip.